johncampag/Flappy-Bird-python/README.md

 - Click ??? on the game over screen to switch themes

 ## About
-Built independently during sophomore year of high school as a self-taught Python project.# Flappy-Bird-python
+Built independently as a self-taught Python project.# Flappy-Bird-python